dtam43/pick_pro/README.md

-# pick_pro
+## PickPro
-a tool that empowers guitarists to master their favourite songs.
+A tool created using Flutter that empowers guitarists to master their favourite songs.